casper-ecosystem/cep-85/client-js/TUTORIAL.md

 - `meta_list` : A list of users that have access to the `set_uri` entrypoint.
 Passed in as a string consisting of a list of `PublicKeys`.
 - `none_list` : A list of users without (banned of) special access to the contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.

-**These security parameters can be changed once the contract has been installed via change_security entrypoint**.
+**These security parameters can be changed after contract installation via the `change_security` entrypoint**.

-Further information on CEP-85 modality options can be found in the base [cep-85](https://github.com/casper-ecosystem/cep-85) repository on GitHub.
+Further information on CEP-85 modality options can be found in the base [CEP-85](https://github.com/casper-ecosystem/cep-85) repository on GitHub.

 ## Examples

-This example will acquire the contract's hash and package hash, prior to sending three separate deploys to perform several function tests as follows:
+This example will acquire the contract's hash and package hash.
+It will then send three separate deploys to perform several function tests as follows:

 - `Mint` - The example will attempt to mint a token using the installation account.

-- `Transfer` - The example will transfer the previously minted token to a second account (USER1 as defined in the variables.)
+- `Transfer` - The example will transfer the previously minted token to a second account (`USER1` as defined in the variables.)

 - `Burn` - The example will burn the minted token.